 Many businesses look to track a marketing campaign’s success off the leads they get.

-Success is often down to a low number of leads, but with a large amount of conversions.
-One approach is to qualify prospects before they reach the final stage of the sales funnel.
+Success is often down to a low number of leads but with a large number of conversions.
+One approach is to qualify prospects before they reach the final stage of the sales or marketing funnel.